osrf/gazebo_tutorials/drcsim_robotiq_hand/tutorial.md

 ~~~

 Let's start by adding Atlas to the visualization by pressing the `Add` button,
 and then, `RobotModel`.
-Change the property `Fixed frame` to `pelvis`.
+Change the property `Fixed Frame` to `pelvis`.

-Now, you should be able to visualize the hands in real time.
+Now, you should be able to visualize the hands in real-time.

 [[file:files/robotiq_hand_rviz.png|600px]]